McLaren Vale: Geography

-The wine region, which is located within the southern end of the Adelaide metropolitan area, is bounded by the coastline, with Gulf St Vincent in the west, the foothills of the Mount Lofty Ranges in the east, in the south with its northern boundary commencing at the coastline in the suburb of Hallett Cove, and finishing in the foothills in the suburb of Chandlers Hill.
+The wine region, which is located within the southern end of the Adelaide metropolitan area, runs 30km down the coastline of the Gulf St Vincent in the west and stretches to the foothills of the Mount Lofty Ranges in the east.
+Its northern boundary commences at the coastline in the suburb of Hallett Cove and finishes in the foothills in the suburb of Chandlers Hill.
 It is located mainly within the local government area of the City of Onkaparinga with part of its northern end being in the local government area of the City of Marion.